Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Agent-dependent performance estimation problem for distributed optimization

-where $\Xb, \Yb \in \Rmat{\N d}{\K}$ contains columns of $X$ and $Y$ projected onto the subspace $\S$, and $\Xp, \Yp \in \Rmat{\N d}{\K}$ the columns projected on its orthogonal complement $\Sp$. \end{theorem} \begin{proof} We need to prove that conditions \eqref{eq:subset_pres}, \eqref{eq:SDP_cons} and \eqref{eq:sym_cons} are necessary and sufficient for the existence of a matrix $M \in \Mcl{\lm}{\lp}^\S$ such that $Y=MX$.
+\begin{theorem}[$\Mcl{\lm}{\lp}$ interpolation constraints] Let $I$ be a set of $\K$ indices and $\lm,\lp \in (-1,1)$, $\lm\le\lp$.
+A set of pairs of points $\{(\x^k,\y^k)\}_{k\in I}$ is $\Mcl{\lm}{\lp}$-interpolable if, and only if, where $\Xb, \Yb \in \Rmat{\N d}{\K}$ contains columns of $X$ and $Y$ projected onto the subspace $\C$, and $\Xp, \Yp \in \Rmat{\N d}{\K}$ the columns projected on its orthogonal complement $\Cp$. \end{theorem} \begin{remark} Theorem \ref{thm:sufficiency} is stated for the case where symmetric linear operators from $\Mcl{\lm}{\lp}$ preserve the consensus subspace $\C$ (Definition \ref{def:cons_space}), but it actually holds for any general preserved subspace $\S \subseteq \Rvec{\N d}$.
+Indeed, the proof below remains valid if we replace the consensus subspace $\C$ by any subspace $\S$ (and adapt the dimensions where needed). \end{remark} \begin{proof}[Proof of Theorem \ref{thm:sufficiency}] We need to prove that conditions \eqref{eq:subset_pres}, \eqref{eq:SDP_cons} and \eqref{eq:sym_cons} are necessary and sufficient for the existence of a matrix $M \in \Mcl{\lm}{\lp}$ such that $Y=MX$.
 The proof relies on the use of \cite[Theorem 3.3]{bousselmi2023interpolation} which proved the necessity and sufficiency of interpolation constraints similar to \eqref{eq:SDP_cons} and \eqref{eq:sym_cons}, for general linear operators, without any preserved subspace.
-In our case, we know that the matrix $M$ has no impact on the subspace $\S$ and only acts on the part in $\Sp$.
+In our case, we know that the matrix $M$ has no impact on the consensus subspace $\C$ and only acts on the part in $\Cp$.
 We thus need to use \cite[Theorem 3.3]{bousselmi2023interpolation} on this part only.
-Decoupling both parts can be done using an appropriate change of variables:
+Decoupling both parts can be done using an appropriate change of variables: where $Q = [\Qb~\Qp] \in \Rmat{\N d}{\N d}$ is an orthogonal matrix of change of variables and is split into two sets of columns: $\Qb \in \Rmat{\N d}{|\C|}$ form a basis of the consensus subspace $\C$ and $\Qp \in \Rmat{\N d}{|\Cp|}$ a basis of its orthogonal complement $\Cp$.
+The new variable $\tilde{X}$ has thus two sets of components, $\Xbc \in \Rmat{|\C|}{\K}$ describing the coordinates along the subspace $\C$, and $\Xpc \in \Rmat{|\Cp|}{\K}$ describing the coordinates along the orthogonal complement $\Cp$.
+By definition, $\Xb$ and $\Yb$ have components only along $\C$ and $\Xp$ and $\Yp$ only along $\Cp$: By applying this change of variable to condition \eqref{eq:subset_pres}, we obtain $\Xbc = \Ybc$.
+The two conditions are well equivalent because the change of variable is reversible.
+By applying this change of variable \eqref{eq:change_of_var_split} to conditions \eqref{eq:SDP_cons} and \eqref{eq:sym_cons}, since $Q$ is orthogonal, i.e., $Q^TQ = I$, we obtain